Plastic-Free Periods and Tips For Plastic-Free Living

 For the coffee lovers who can’t start their morning without a cup of joe, bringing your own mug or coffee cup will save millions of plastic-lined cups and lids from going to landfill and polluting our oceans.
 There are some wonderfully designed reusable coffee cups out there, and if you forgot your coffee cup one day, opt for no coffee or ask for no lid!
 Every little bit helps.
 Life hack: your office most likely has a kitchenette, just grab a mug from there before you head to your favorite coffee shop!

-Make sure that you leave your reusable shopping bags in the boot of your car, or have a small foldable one that fits in your every day clutch/bag.
+Make sure that you leave your reusable shopping bags in the boot of your car or have a small foldable one that fits in your everyday clutch/bag.
 You can even make your own no-sew bag from an old t-shirt in less than 10 minutes.
 If you’re at the store already and want to avoid the plastic bags, ask if they have extra cardboard boxes to spare!

 In this world of disposable fast-fashion, single use toys and entertainment, consider going to the thrift store or second-hand store first!
 We promise they’re not all old and smelly, there are some pretty trendy second-hand stores out there.
 It’s also a great place to take stuff you want to donate/get rid of instead of throwing it away!

-These swap will drastically reduce the amount of plastic in your life.
+Try some of the following swaps to drastically reduce the amount of plastic in your life.
 They WILL take practice, and it IS okay if you forget sometimes.
 Remember that reducing your plastic intake is a journey, and some people recommend just picking the achievable things to begin with and get those into habit first before making the next swaps.